 Even if you have not, if you have lived and breathed, your body needed electrolytes, and we are going to explain what they are, and how you can keep yours up to where they should be (without risking diabetes by constantly taking in sugary drinks!).

 How is this running article different to others?

 Instead of writing yet another useless “news flash” article about how you need to drink more in the summer, I’m going delve into some of the specifics of summer hydration – how electrolytes and hydration go hand-in-hand.

-Most running articles discuss hydration and mention that electrolytes are necessary; however, they fail to explain what electrolytes are and why keeping them balanced is crucial to a runner’s health and success.
-In this article I will explain what electrolytes are, why you need to keep your electrolytes balanced, and some good supplement options that are currently on the market.
+Most running articles discuss hydration and mention that electrolytes are necessary, however, they fail to explain what electrolytes are and why keeping them balanced is crucial to a runner’s health and success.

 Electrolytes are similar to laundry soap in your washing machine; although soap doesn’t make your washer run, it is necessary to get your clothes clean.
 Like laundry soap, balanced electrolytes are necessary for your digestive, cardiac, muscular and nervous systems to function well.

 Electrolytes are sodium (Na+), potassium (K+), calcium (Ca 2+), magnesium, (Mg 2+), chloride (Cl-), phosphate (PO4 2-), bicarbonate (HCO3-), and sulfate (SO4 2-).
 Sodium, potassium, magnesium and calcium are the four major electrolytes that maintain the body’s fluid balance.

 As a side note, the + and – symbols mean these minerals are ionic.
 Their ionic nature gives the electrolytes the ability to carry electrical energy to keep the body’s systems functioning.Finally!
 An explanation of electrolytes that makes sense from @Runners_Connect!
 Click To Tweet